-The Company currently leases 49,928 square feet of executive office and warehouse space for buildings in Wyomissing, Pennsylvania from affiliates of its Chairman of the Board of Directors.
-Rent expense for the years ended December 31, 2015, 2014 and 2013 amounted to \$1.2 million, \$1.1 million and \$1.1 million, respectively.
-The leases for the office space all expire in May 2019, and the lease for the warehouse space expired in July 2013 and was extended on a month to month basis.
-The future minimum lease commitments relating to these leases at December 31, 2015 equaled \$4.1 million.
+The Company currently leases executive office buildings in Wyomissing, Pennsylvania from affiliates of its Chairman of the Board of Directors.
+Rent expense for the years ended December 31, 2016, 2015 and 2014 amounted to \$1.2 million, \$1.2 million, and \$1.1 million, respectively.
+The leases for the office space all expire in May 2019.
+The future minimum lease commitments relating to these leases at December 31, 2016 are \$2.9 million.

-Eric Schippers, the Senior Vice President of Public Affairs & Government Relations of the Company, is the son-in-law of our Chairman.
+Eric Schippers, the Senior Vice President of Public Affairs & Government Relations of the Company, is the son in law of our Chairman.
 Mr. Schippers joined the Company in 2003.
-From 1998 to 2003, Mr. Schippers was President of the Alexandria, Virginia-based Center for Individual Freedom, a non-partisan constitutional advocacy group.
+From 1998 to 2003, Mr. Schippers was President of the Alexandria, Virginia based Center for Individual Freedom, a non-partisan constitutional advocacy group.
 Mr. Schippers has also worked for Burson Marsteller, one of the world's largest international public relations firms, representing numerous Fortune 500 clients in the areas of media relations, public affairs, crisis communications and constituency relations.
-For 2015, Mr. Schippers received a salary of \$393,928, a bonus of \$282,053 and an award of 61,938 options.
+For 2016, Mr. Schippers received a salary of \$407,503, a bonus of \$194,539 and an award of 53,782 options and an award of 7,128 performance based restricted stock awards.